livetrails/targetj/README.md

    - Similar to `onImperativeStep`, but it is triggered when an imperative target completes.
 If multiple targets are expected to complete, you can use `on${targetName}End` instead.
 For example, `onWidthEnd` is called when the `width` target gets completed.

 12. **active**
 This is only property.
-It indicates that the target is in an inactive state and is ready to be executed.
+It indicates that the target is in an inactive state and is not ready to be executed.

 13. **initialValue**
 This is only property.
 It defines the initial value of the actual value.